Complexlity/multimedia-app/src/writeup.md

 Doing it this way rather than manually ensures that even if a new file type is added in the data, it works automatically

-3. Create a new state for the currently displayed filetype
+2. Create a new state for the currently displayed filetype

 ```jsx
 const [fileType, setFileType] = useState('default')
 ```

-I have also chosen not use an empty string for the intial state
+I have also chosen not to use an empty string for the initial state

 3. Create a `Select` HTML element with on `default` option and loop through the `types` array to get all the other options.
 Also make the `Select` element a controlled input which takes it's value fron the `fileType` state